lSilverDev/pokedex/README.md

 This project uses pokéAPI V2 - https://pokeapi.co/docs/v2

-At this project i used pokeAPI v2 to build a simple pokedex.
-At this moment you can see all pokemons, some "alternatives" forms and more details like hp, attack, defense, sp attack, sp defense and speed stats.
+For this project, I used PokeAPI v2 to build a simple Pokédex.
+Currently, you can see all Pokémon, some alternative forms, and more details like HP, attack, defense, special attack, special defense, and speed stats.

-Soon -> you will can see pokemon's evolving line, evolution requirements, search for a pokemon and more.
+Soon, you will be able to see a Pokémon's evolutionary line, requirements for evolution, search for a Pokémon, and more.

 ## Development server